Blood in Dog Urine: 6 Common Causes

 Blood in a dog’s urine can have a variable appearance depending on the volume of blood present.

-Sometimes, the urine is slightly pink-tinged because a very small volume of blood is present.
-Other times, the urine may appear obviously red from a large volume of blood present.
+Sometimes, the urine is slightly pink because a very small volume of blood is present.
+Other times, the urine may appear bright or dark red from a large volume of blood present.
 You may also see urine with red blood clots in it or specks of red blood.

-Some pet owners may spot blood in their dog’s urine when their dog urinates outside, but if the volume of blood in the urine is small, this may be tough to see.
-Other owners only notice blood in the urine when they see the urine against a light-colored background, such as when the dog urinates on snow or when wiping up urine with a paper towel.
+Some pet owners may spot blood in their dog’s urine when their dog urinates outside.
+But if the volume of blood in the urine is small, this may be tough to see.
+Other owners only notice blood in the urine when they see it when their dog urinates on snow or when wiping up urine with a paper towel.

 What Causes Blood in a Dog’s Urine?

 There are several possible causes for blood in the urine.
 Because many of these causes can have similar symptoms, it’s important not to try to diagnose your dog at home.
-If your dog has bloody urine, see your veterinarian right away for an appropriate diagnosis and treatment.
+If your dog has bloody urine, see your veterinarian right away.

 Possible causes for blood in the urine include: